SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.32 - BETA Build 66
+- add - path to defaultProfile can be in USER directory of SC
+- removed - PTU folders in Settings - no longer used in PTU 3.0
+- fix - finding SC game folder - may work automatically for PTU 3.0 else define it in Settings
+- update - defaultProfile from PTU 3.0-689345 (Dec 15, build)
 V 2.30 - BETA Build 64
 - add - Tab to show all mappings for the current input (Tabbed with XML other Dump items)
 - add - Setting (enabled, disabled -> default) to automatically switch the new tabs - either Input or Dump